 For years parents and teachers discussed whether or not to teach values in schools.
 That debate ended when two boys opened fire at Columbine High School in 1999, killing 15 students, including themselves.
-In the wake of that tragedy, the worst incidence of school violence in our nation’s history, discussion has shifted to which values to teach and how to teach them effectively.
+In the wake of that tragedy, the worst incidence of school violence in our nation’s history up to that time, discussion shifted to which values to teach and how to effectively implement character education.

 “In the long run, I’m not sure that it matters if a student learns algebra, but I know that it matters if a student learns right from wrong,” says George Booz, former principal at South Carroll High School in Sykesville, Maryland, a school nationally recognized for its character education program.
 “I know that it matters if a person learns that in this world we have to help each other.
 I don’t see how we get around that.”

 Character education programs have sprouted up around the country, some with astonishing, quantifiable results:

 In 1993 the playground at Seattle’s Gatzert Elementary School, a high-poverty school where a third of the children are homeless, resembled a battlefield at lunch recess.
 The only way to control the first fights and violent behavior was to line up the 40 to 50 troublemakers along the school wall and keep an eye on them.
 Today only minor problems occur on the playground, and no children are lined up against the wall.

 The successful transformation took a lot of hard work on the part of staff and students, according to Judy Ginn, a third grade teacher at the school.
 New staff, prevention intervention specialists, paying attention to changing the climate and culture at the school, and the Giraffe Heroes Project, a hands-on character education curriculum that she and other teachers at the school have used in their classrooms since 1994, all played a part.